When you picture someone doing yoga, you likely picture a group in a yoga studio or a gym.

 Some people would ask me: why do you bother?
 Why don’t you pick a different time?
 I have a few answers:

 1)Honestly, I do not want to get up a couple of hours early most days.
 A tired Yogi Chelsea is an unfocused Yogi Chelsea.

 2)My kids’ interest/participation in yoga makes me feel all warm and fuzzy inside.
 As a yoga teacher, I am extremely passionate about what yoga can offer and to see my children connect with it is rewarding beyond belief.

-3)They remind me not to take myself too serious.
-I mean really, you try not laughing as you “moo” into Cow and “meow” into Cat.
+3)They remind me not to take myself too seriously.
+I mean really, you try not laughing at yourself as you “moo” into Cow and “meow” into Cat.
 I dare you.

 4)They show me how much I’m really learning.
 Finding peace in a candle-lit yoga studio with soft music is pretty easy.
 Finding peace when a toddler sits on you in Cobra?
 THERE is the challenge!

 So while, yes, there are days I long for a tranquil yoga space at home, I continue to greet my challenges with the inclusive love and acceptance they show me every day.